 Frankly, the English language is really confusing.

-Most importantly, however, being certified is a win for you because being prepared to teach makes teaching more fun.
+Being certified is a win for you because being prepared to teach makes teaching more fun.
 And if you’re not having fun, your time here in China is going to suck.

 2. Being TEFL Certified Makes Sense ($$$)